Mrtza-javidi/autocomplete-package/README.md

 ### Adding Phrases

-You can add phrases to the autocomplete system using the `addPhrase` function.
+You can add phrases to the autocomplete system using the `addPhrase` method.
 It accepts two parameters:

 - `phrase` (string): The word or phrase you want to add.
 - `priority` (optional, number): The priority of the phrase.
 Lower numbers have higher priority.
 If no priority is provided, it defaults to a very low priority.